-Amazon have introduced a new format, KF8, which the tools identify by giving the extension .azw3.
+Amazon have introduced a format called KF8 which the tools identify by giving the extension .azw3.
 Recent versions of calibre know about .azw3 files and can convert them to Mobipocket or ePub.
 To view .azw3 files with calibre it is necessary to tell calibre to use its internal viewer for .azw3 files in calibre Preferences/Change calibre behaviour/Behaviour/.

 Do the tools work on books from Kobo?

 Kobo uses Adobe Digital Editions encryption, but it also uses its own application and encryption system, so you might not have already installed Adobe Digital Editions.
 Version 2.0.1 (download here) is strongly recommended.
 Version 3.0 and later are capable of utilizing a new encryption scheme which the tools cannot unlock.

-OK, so now you have installed ADE and authorised it with an Adobe ID.
+After you have installed ADE 2.0.1 and authorised it with an Adobe ID:

-Some are DRM free and have a blue button “DOWNLOAD EPUB”.
+Some are already DRM-free and have a blue “DOWNLOAD EPUB” (or PDF) button.

-Some are Adobe DRM eubs and have a blue button “ADOBE DRM EPUB”
+Those with Adobe DRM have a blue “ADOBE DRM EPUB” (or PDF) button.

-Clicking on the “ADOBE DRM EPUB” button downloads a ‘.acsm’ file.
-This is a link file used by Adobe Digital Editions to download the actual ePub, and it is at this point that the DRM gets applied for your installation of Adobe Digital Editions.
-Make sure your ADE is authorised to your Adobe ID before doing this next bit.
+Clicking on the “ADOBE DRM EPUB” (or PDF) button downloads an ‘.acsm’ file.
+This is a link file used by Adobe Digital Editions to download the actual epub or pdf file, and it is at this point that the DRM gets applied for your installation of Adobe Digital Editions.

 Do the tools work on books from the Google Play store?
 Or other stores with Adobe DRM?